domenicosolazzo/practice-stoicism/Quotes.md

 - Let it be your constant method to look into the design of people's actions, and see what they would be at, as often as it is practicable; and to make this custom the more significant, practice it first upon yourself:MA
 - Loss is nothing else but change, and change is Nature's delight:MA
 - Never let the future disturb you.
 You will meet it, if you have to, with the same weapons of reason which today arm you against the present:MA
 - Everything, a horse, a vine, is created for some duty.
 For what task, then, were you yourself created?
-A man’s true delight is to do the things he was made for.
+A man’s true delight is to do the things he was made for:MA
 - You have power over your mind, not outside events.
-Realize this, and you will find strength.
+Realize this, and you will find strength:MA
 - Everything we hear is an opinion, not a fact.
-Everything we see is a perspective, not the truth.
+Everything we see is a perspective, not the truth:MA
 - Waste no more time arguing about what a good man should be.
-Be one.
+Be one:MA
 - Live a good life.
 If there are gods and they are just, then they will not care how devout you have been, but will welcome you based on the virtues you have lived by.
 If there are gods, but unjust, then you should not want to worship them.
-If there are no gods, then you will be gone, but will have lived a noble life that will live on in the memories of your loved ones.
+If there are no gods, then you will be gone, but will have lived a noble life that will live on in the memories of your loved ones:MA